Shashwat-05/Shashwat-05/Readme.md

 - 🌱 I’m currently learning Go and monitoring.
-- 👯 I’m looking to get experience on Python or DevOps related roles!
+- 👯 I’m looking to get experience in Python or DevOps related roles!
 - 💬 Looking to collaborate with similar domain experts.
 - 📫 Contact Me : shashwatpathak100@gmail.com